Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kotara recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Kotara recorded approximately 16 residential properties granted approval annually over the past five financial years.
-This totals an estimated 80 homes.
-In FY26 so far, six approvals have been recorded.
-Between FY21 and FY25, an average of 2.3 people moved to the area per new home constructed.
+AreaSearch analysis of ABS building approval numbers indicates Kotara recorded around 15 residential properties granted approval annually over the past five financial years, totalling an estimated 77 homes.
+As of FY-26, 36 approvals have been recorded.
+On average, 2.4 people moved to the area per new home constructed between FY-21 and FY-25.
+New homes are being built at an average expected construction cost value of $506,000, targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development